The source: G. Stark, Moderne politische Propaganda (Munich: Verlag Frz. Eher Nachf., 1930).

 This out-and-out commercial advertising is aimed exclusively at earning money, and appeals only to the billfold.
 But the most effective advertising is not necessarily for the best product.

 Political propaganda is something entirely different.
 It uses indeed in part the same methods to reach its goals, but rests on entirely different assumptions.
-Propaganda is by no means simply commercial advertising applied to the political, or spiritual arena.
-They seek only momentary effect, whereas political propaganda seeks the systematic enlightenment necessary to win supporters to a worldview.
+Propaganda is by no means simply commercial advertising applied to the political or spiritual arena.
+That seeks only momentary effect, whereas political propaganda seeks the systematic enlightenment necessary to win supporters to a worldview.
 We recall the many comrades who gave their lives for the movement.
 They were propagandists of the deed up to the last breath.

 The recognition that only a unified propaganda apparatus has the likelihood of success led the party headquarters and several regional offices (Gauleitungen) to create central propaganda offices.
 Where that has not yet happened, immediate steps should be taken.